Skip to content

 // output

-$ Hello world from master thread
+$ Hello world from the master thread

 // compilation